scribu/wp-front-end-editor/readme.txt

 = Can you add the ability to create posts, instead of just editing? =

-No, because there already are [several plugins](http://wordpress.org/support/topic/front-end-custom-form-to-post?replies=5#post-1584286) for that already.
+No, because there are [several plugins](http://wordpress.org/support/topic/front-end-custom-form-to-post?replies=5#post-1584286) for that already.

 = Can you change the wysiwyg editor to TinyMCE? =